jpease/hubris/README.md

 ## Recommendations for the user

-1. Use along with an ergonomic keyboard
+* **Use with an ergonomic keyboard.** I find this helps me keep things separate in my head.
+If I'm on a standard keyboard my brain defaults to QWERTY.
+If I'm on my Dactyl Manuform, or similar, I have a physical reminder I'm using Hubris.

 ## Evaluating characteristics